How Agentic AI Is Rewriting the Marketing Playbook

 1. Algorithmic Bias: Precision Can Go Sideways

 Bias isn’t always obvious.
-It creeps in through historical data, user behaviour patterns, or assumptions built into the training models.
+It creeps in through historical data, user behavior patterns, or assumptions built into the training models.
 Left unchecked, it can erode trust and deliver uneven user experiences, undermining your brand’s inclusivity and ethics.

 2. Complexity and the Technical Divide